Return to Learning After a Concussion

-Returning to school after a concussion can be challenging.
-While Return to Play (RTP) often receives focus, Return to Learn (RTL) is equally—if not more—important.
-Students must feel supported and empowered to achieve the best possible academic outcome.
-Though no concussion is exactly alike, schools and families should work together to provide appropriate accommodations.
+Returning to school after a concussion can be difficult.
+While Return-to-Play often gets the most attention, Return-to-Learn is just as important—if not more so.
+Students should feel supported and confident so they can achieve the best possible academic outcomes.
+Although every concussion is different, schools and families should work together to provide the right accommodations for each student.

 Concussions affect both physical and cognitive performance.
 Physical symptoms make reading, concentrating, and listening difficult, while cognitive symptoms reduce an individual's ability to process information.
 Teachers, school staff, and families must understand these symptoms to offer appropriate support.